-In the final year students must take three compulsory modules.
-Final year students must take at least 105 credits at level 6.
+In the final year, students must take the two compulsory modules and at least one of the two elective modules listed in the designated pathway below.
+In the final year students must take at least 105 credits at level 6.
 15 credits can be at level 5 or 6.
 At least 90 credits at level 6 must be from SEF.
 The remaining 30 credits can be chosen from anywhere in the University.